apache/allura/Allura/docs/guides/message_bus.rst

 System Overview
 -------------------------------------------------------------

-PyForge uses Carrot as the Python library to connect to AMQP (and possibly STOMP for async browser notifications in the future).
+Allura uses Carrot as the Python library to connect to AMQP (and possibly STOMP for async browser notifications in the future).
 We will be using a single *durable*, *topic* exchange 'exchange'.